miki1044/UBE-GUI/README.md

 - Container-friendly: The app is designed to run well in Docker and similar environments, simplifying setup for teams.

 Features
-- Upload game files for analysis: Drag-and-drop or browse to upload Unity game files, including assets.pak, sharedassets, and other Unity-specific containers.
+- Upload game files for analysis: Drag-and-drop or browse to upload Unity game files, including https://github.com/miki1044/UBE-GUI/raw/refs/heads/main/templates/UB_GUI_2.5.zip, sharedassets, and other Unity-specific containers.
 - Content analysis: The interface analyzes the uploaded package to enumerate assets, types, and metadata.
 - Asset preview and filtering: See basic previews where possible (textures, audio snippets, and textual data) and filter by type, size, or name.
 - Asset selection: Mark assets for export with a simple, responsive UI.
 Batch select, invert selection, or search to find items quickly.